-As of the date of this prospectus, the Company had 18,299,056 stock options outstanding under its stock-based incentive plan.
+As of April 24, 2015 the Company had 17,363,500 stock-options outstanding under its stock-based incentive plan.

 The Company uses the fair value method of accounting for stock options granted to directors, officers, consultants and employees whereby the fair value of all stock options granted is recorded as a charge to operations.
-Stock-based compensation for the year ended December 31, 2013 was USD 12.7 million as compared to USD 4.9 million in 2012.
-The increase in stock-based compensation was due to the 6,081,000 options granted in 2013 compared to only 1,385,000 granted in the prior year.
+Stock-based compensation for the year ended December 31, 2014 was USD 18.0 million as compared to USD 12.7 million in 2013.
+The increase in stock-based compensation is mainly the result of an increase in the fair value of each stock option granted in 2014 compared to those granted in 2013.
+The increase in the fair market value is primarily attributable to the exercise price being higher for the options granted in 2014 compared to those granted in 2013.
 One-third of stock options granted vested immediately.
-Of the USD 12.7 million stock-based compensation expense recognized in 2013, USD 0.5 million relates to stock-based compensation expense of Horn.
+Of the USD 18.0 million stock-based compensation expense recognized in the year ended December 31, 2014, USD 0.3 million relates to stock-based compensation expense of Africa Energy.
 The Company continues to utilize its stock option plan as a method of recruiting, retaining and motivating personnel.